Alone2/studyFlash/README.md

 ./study.py reverse FILENAME.json
 ```

-If you want that the solution is showed and you need to type the question, you can just reverse your file.
+Use that command if you want to switch your solutions with your anwsers.